VDA5050/VDA5050/VDA5050_EN.md

 - `nodeStates` and `edgeStates` are emptied.
 - Any requests shall be removed from the state.

-As long as the actions of an order are not in state 'FINISHED' or 'FAILED' the vehicle shall not report operating mode 'MANUAL', 'STARTUP', 'SERVICE' or 'TEACHIN'. `nodesStates` and `edgeStates` shall not be emptied before the operating mode 'MANUAL', 'STARTUP', 'SERVICE' or 'TEACHIN' is reported.
+As long as the actions of an order are not in state 'FINISHED' or 'FAILED' the vehicle shall not report operating mode 'MANUAL', 'STARTUP', 'SERVICE' or 'TEACH_IN'. `nodesStates` and `edgeStates` shall not be emptied before the operating mode 'MANUAL', 'STARTUP', 'SERVICE' or 'TEACH_IN' is reported.

 ### 6.6.5 Corridors